FlySlime/GTNH-Updater/README.md

 # Features
 - ``UPDATE_CLIENT.bat``
   - Updates the client.
+  - Easily switch between Java 8 and Java 9+.
   - (OPTIONAL) "Automatic" downloads.
-  - (OPTIONAL) Easily switch between Java 8 and Java 9+.
-  - (OPTIONAL) Install shaders.
+  - (OPTIONAL & CUSTOMIZABLE) Install shaders.
-  - (CUSTOMIZABLE) Install additional mods for client.
+  - (OPTIONAL & CUSTOMIZABLE) Install additional mods for client.

 - ``UPDATE_SERVER.bat``
   - Updates the server.
   - Always updates to Java 9+, supports all version of Java for the client.
-  - (CUSTOMIZABLE) Install additional mods for server.
+  - (OPTIONAL & CUSTOMIZABLE) Install additional mods for server.

 - ``UPDATE_SCRIPT.bat``
   - Pulls latest version of the script from GitHub.